HarvardWestlake/Wolvercoin/Technical Specifications/GamblingDesign.md

 > - get input string from player, store into bet
 > - generate random number from 1 to 36 , get
 > - if bet says even or odd, check if

+##Rejected Features
+> Sports Betting:
+> - Impossible to implement because it would require interaction with HW website and manual input of game scores
+> Blackjack:
+> - Difficult to implement because the user would have to interact with the blockchain over the course of many blocks as the game progresses
+> - For this to be implemented, there would have to be a loop of contract -> player choice -> contract interactions
+> Numerous Betting Strategies:
+> - Design says to implement a list of 18 complex betting strategies for roulette
+> - Difficult to implement and not necessary, so simpler version should be programmed